sst/guide/_examples/how-to-add-auth0-authentication-to-a-serverless-api.md

 lang: en
 index: 5
 type: iam-auth
-description: In this example we will look at how to add Auth0 authentication to a serverless API using Serverless Stack (SST).
+description: In this example we will look at how to add Auth0 authentication to a serverless API using SST.
 We'll be using the Api and Auth constructs to create an authenticated API.
 short_desc: Authenticating a serverless API with Auth0.
 repo: api-auth-auth0
 ref: how-to-add-auth0-authentication-to-a-serverless-api
 comments_id: how-to-add-auth0-authentication-to-a-serverless-api/2333
 ---

-In this example we will look at how to add [Auth0](https://auth0.com) authentication to a serverless API using [Serverless Stack (SST)]({{ site.sst_github_repo }}).
+In this example we will look at how to add [Auth0](https://auth0.com) authentication to a serverless API using [SST]({{ site.sst_github_repo }}).

 ## Requirements